-To create a new record, click the + Create New button.
+To create a new record, from the left navigation menu, click the + Create New button.

-Keeper Web Vault can quickly import passwords from your computer and web browsers.
-To start the process, click on the Account > Settings > Import.
+To begin the installation, click on Account > Settings > Import.
 If you have started the import process from a mobile app and came to the web vault, the web vault will ask you to install the Keeper Import Tool.
 If you came fresh into the Web Vault, you can download the import tool by clicking on the Import button.

-Click on Install to start the download process.
-Keeper will walk you through the process and ask you to double click on the Keeper Import installer from your Downloads folder.
+Click Install to begin the download.
+Keeper will then walk you through the process and ask you to double click on the Keeper Import installer from your Downloads folder.

 Copy the code Keeper gives you.
 You will need this when prompted in the Keeper Importer.

-If you are using a PC, you can just click on Run when prompted.
+If you are using a PC, you can just click Run when prompted.

-Keeper can import records and passwords from text file (.csv) or other password managers.
-Click on Settings > Import to view the options.
+Keeper can import logins and passwords from other password managers.
+To begin, click the Account Dropdown > Settings > Import.

 To create a folder, click on + Create New and select Folder.
 To create a Subfolder, navigate to the parent folder first, then click the + Create New button and select Folder.
 You can also use the right-click menu to create a subfolder.